 Note that the same penalty applies to fugitives or drug users who possess firearms.6

-No, Nevada does not require the registration of guns.7
+No, Nevada does not require firearm registration.7

 Arrested for a gun crime in Nevada?
 We can help.

-If you are facing charges for a firearms crime, please call our Las Vegas Criminal Defense lawyers for a free consultation.
+If you are facing charges for a firearms crime, please call our Las Vegas Criminal Defense lawyers for a consultation.
 We may be able to negotiate your charges down or dismiss them while saving your gun rights.

 - NRS 202.253.